Article

 How much do I need for a down payment?

-Do I need perfect credit to get a loan?
+Do I need perfect credit to qualify for a home loan?

 How are mortgage rates determined?